LUCYBECK20/Froggo/README.md

 IMPORTANT: Make sure to follow the instructions for "Installing Kivy’s dependencies" to support video and audio.

-For Windows users, open up a command shell and run the following commands in order:
+For Windows users, open up a command shell and run the following commands in order one at a time:
 ```
 python -m pip install kivy[base] kivy_examples